crf8472/libarcstk/BUILD.md

 carefully inspect the build process (e.g. by using ``$ make VERBOSE=1``) to verify which compiler settings are actually used.

-Use ``-DAS_STATIC=ON`` if you like to compile libarcs as a static library.
+Use ``-DAS_STATIC=ON`` if you like to compile libarcstk as a static library.

-By default, the release-build of libarcsdec uses -O3.
+By default, the release-build of libarcstkdec uses -O3.
 If you intend to change that, locate [CMakeLists.txt](./CMakeLists.txt) in the root directory and adjust it to your needs.